Göksu: Course

 The river is 260 km long and empties into the Mediterranean Sea 16 km southeast of Silifke (in Mersin province).
 The Göksu Delta, including Akgöl Lake and Paradeniz Lagoon, is one of the most important breeding areas in the Near East; over 300 bird species have been observed.
 Among others, flamingos, herons, bee-eaters, kingfishers, gulls, nightingales and warblers breed here.
 The endangered loggerhead sea turtle (Caretta caretta) lays eggs here.
+Another turtle species, Nile softshell turtle also nests along the Göksu beaches.

 Due to demand for summer vacation apartments by the locals, and since necessary precautions are not taken and public attention is minimal in this part of Turkey, the ecosystem around Akgöl Lake and Paradeniz Lagoon is in heavy danger.

 History

 Iron Age

 The Ionian Greek colony of Holmi was founded near the mouth of the Calycadnus but suffered from piracy and raiders.

 Classical Age

 Seleucia, the modern Silifke, was founded at a more defensible position a little further up the river by Seleucus I Nicator and was an important regional center for centuries, particularly noted as a center of early Christianity.
 The Romans bridged the river at Seleucia in 77 AD.